 This gluten free white bread is perfect for sandwiches, toast or anything you’d like with bread!
-This recipe produces a nice soft loaf of bread that’s got a great texture and chew.
+This recipe produces a nice soft loaf of gluten free white bread that’s got a great texture and chew.
+This gluten free white bread is also great for toasting!

 You guys, I did it.
 I made a nice soft and chewy gluten free white bread!
 It’s great for sandwiches, toasted and not toasted.
 That’s right, you don’t have to toast it in order to make it edible! #winning